Last updated on April 23rd, 2021.

 Positives of Tampa Bay

-- A cosmopolitan environment with diverse cultural opportunities
+- Tampa offers a cosmopolitan environment with diverse cultural opportunities

-- Relatively affordable cost of living, when compared to other ocean-front locations.
+- Relatively affordable cost of living, when compared to other waterfront locations.

 Negatives of Tampa Bay

 - The Tampa Bay area is increasingly unaffordable.
-Wages are well below the national average, and there is a diminishing number of large employers in the area.
+Wages are well below the national average, and there is a falling number of large employers in the area.